 At Catherine Junior School, our PSHE curriculum develops the skills and knowledge our pupils need to lead safe, happy and fulfilling lives in modern-day Britain and as global citizens.
-It plays a vital role in our personal development programme by ensuring that pupils understand how the Catherine Code, British Values and our ethos of inclusion and collaboration applies to life beyond the classroom.
+It plays a vital role in our personal development programme by teaching the children about how the Catherine Code, British Values and our school's ethos of inclusion and collaboration applies to life beyond the classroom.
 This ensures that pupils know how to uphold the laws, including the Equality Act, and values of our country.
-We understand that effective child development and high academic achievement is strongly linked to healthy living, well-rounded social and emotional skills, and a robust culture of safeguarding.
+We understand that effective child development and high academic achievement are strongly linked to healthy living, well-rounded social and emotional skills, and a robust culture of safeguarding.
 We therefore incorporate local priorities in these areas to address the needs of our school community.

 The school’s core curriculum principles underpin all teaching and learning in PSHE by:

 Relationships, Sex and Health Education (RSHE)